oracle-livelabs/database/23cfree/property-graphs/property-graphs.md

 ​
 9. When we created the `BANK_GRAPH` property graph we essentially created a view on the underlying tables and metadata.
 No data is duplicated.
 So any insert, update, or delete on the underlying tables will also be reflected in the property graph.
 ​
     Now, let's insert some more data into BANK\_TRANSFERS.
 We will see that when rows are inserted in to the BANK\_TRANSFERS table, the BANK\_GRAPH is updated with corresponding edges.

+    This is a PL/SQL command as the SQL Command window only permits one SQL command being run at a time and we wanted to make it easier for you.
+The "begin" and "end" make it clear that it is PL/SQL, not SQL.

     ```
     <copy>